mgax/airship/docs/tutorial.rst

 Installation
 ------------
-Sarge needs Python 2.6 or 2.7.
+Sarge runs on Python 2.6 or 2.7.
 You also need virtualenv_ and a compiler.

 .. _virtualenv: http://www.virtualenv.org/